catpea/db/README.md

 - [x] .attachments, respect .attachments in index.json... add attachments to bowel/import, considering converting bowel to de-compiler...
 - [x] rename index.json/.dependencies to index.json/data[0].attachements
 - [x] put bowel in compiler mode, remove content.html in favor of html.html pattern.

+### Nice To Have

+- [ ] Add New Book: Developer Cookbook - Introduce the software tutorial Book (add new book)
+- [ ] Add Multiple Web Theme Support
+- [ ] Custom Recorder, on per stanza level that will allow text rendering into videos?
+- [ ] Cache Buster - Forces Record Recalculation
+- [ ] Archive poetry as it has been replaced by db&furkies-purrkies once everything is operational
+- [ ] Delete server as it is no longer used db publishes directly to website

+### Items To Consider

+- [ ] compiler/convert-audio-to-video is just touching files, it is not creating the videos, fix it when this program goes live
+- [ ] check for indexes that point to removed record-directories and remove them (put use the trash bin, not rimraf)
+- [ ] add a file checker to weed out strange files
+- [ ] Add link to youtube video? or should thic be only youtube -> website?

+### Bonus Challenges

+- [ ] Setup Audio Book With Amazon, Gutenberg, or Librivox, add Cover Image to mp4 files as cover image.
+- [ ] Fast Audiobook Compiler, upload to google docs via node google api.
+- [ ] AUtomate YouTube uploads via API

 [Eternia]: https://www.npmjs.com/package/eternia